 When You Have to Make the Best of It, You Might Just Find the Best of It

 Have you noticed that the simple eye you gain from thinking and living like a minimalist can help you turn almost any situation around?
-That’s because it removes all the extra junk and puts the focus on the things that make life worth living.
+That’s because it removes all the extra junk and puts the focus on people and the things that make life worth living.

 When the chips are down and you have to make the best of it you start focusing and what you had all along: your family, your creativity, nature, and most of all love.